 I’ve been reading a book called “Essentialism: The Disciplined Pursuit of Less” by Greg McKeown.
-I ordered it on the recommendation of a coaching friend without even bothering to read the blurb and assumed it was going to be about my wardrobe.
+I ordered it on the recommendation of a friend without even bothering to read the blurb and assumed it was going to be about my wardrobe.
 (In theory, I’m very interested in the minimalist movement but I’m crap at putting it into practice).
-While this book does use wardrobe analogies quite frequently, I was surprised to find it’s actually a book about work (and life) and I’ve absolutely loved reading it.
+While this book does use wardrobe analogies quite frequently, I was surprised to find it’s actually a book about how to simplify your work (and life) and I’ve absolutely loved reading it.

 My husband also loved reading it so if you count my coaching friend that’s three from three who would recommend it, so I thought it was worth sharing some highlights.
 (And if you’re time poor, I’ve dot pointed the highlights at the bottom of this post!)

 The gist of it, as applied to your working life, is that when we’re good at doing things, we get asked to do more things (or we volunteer to do more things because we know we can do it better than anyone else) or we get offered business/career opportunities.
 However the more we stretch our resources to do more things, the less energy and focus and time we have available to devote to the things we truly love to do, that we are exceptional at doing, and that give us the highest satisfaction/return for our efforts.

 So, in order to make our highest contribution, we need to say no to all the non-essentials.